Forest school research

 What does the study involve?

 The study will first identify primary schools that can implement Forest Schools.
 Efforts will be made to ensure that the participating schools offer similar activities.
-Children will be randomly assigned into two groups, each engaging in different activities.
+Children will be randomly assigned to two groups, each engaging in different activities.
 In this study, the groups will consist of schools with selected Key Stage 2 classes.
 Two schools will participate in Forest School for 12 weeks during the Spring term, and two additional schools will participate for the same duration during the Summer term.
 The remaining schools will continue with their usual term-time activities and serve as the control group.
 The study will assess whether the necessary data can be collected and whether enough participants can be recruited within the available timeframe.
 Interviews will be conducted to gather feedback on what worked well and what did not.
 This information will inform future planning for Forest Schools.
 Additionally, data on the costs associated with running Forest Schools will be collected to determine whether a larger study can be conducted to evaluate the impact of Forest Schools on children’s mental health.

 Patient and public involvement: The research team includes two PPI (Patient and Public Involvement) leads who work closely with children and young people.
 There is also the inclusion of a parent carer of children with additional needs and a Forest School teacher at a special educational needs school.
 Collaboration with Humber NHS Teaching Foundation Trusts has enabled the involvement of children and young people in the development of the research application.
 PPI events have been conducted in four schools, where children participated in both classroom and outdoor activities.
 This has helped in developing a version of Forest School specifically for this study.